Tableau Hosts Global Partner Summit and Unveils New Product Integrations at Tableau Conference in New Orleans

 New Dashboard Extensions Expand Functionality for Customers

 Additionally, Tableau highlighted new partner solutions that leverage Tableau’s Extension API, launched in July.
 The new extensions can be easily drag-and-dropped into a Tableau dashboard once installed.
-They can be downloaded at Tableau’s Extension Gallery.
+They can be downloaded at Tableau’s Tableau Exchange.

 - Mapbox Geospatial Analytics: Leading mapping and location platform, Mapbox, launched a new innovative Geospatial Analytics Extension that embeds the power of advanced geospatial analysis inside Tableau dashboards.
 The Mapbox extension allows customers to easily aggregate spatial data into clusters and regular grids or transform the data into voronoi polygons or isobands.